WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 Machiel grabbed his wrist and looked at him sternly, "Do not touch the water."

 The Trooper gulped and pulled his hand back to his chest, rubbing his wrist.
 Looking over the rail, he watched as the ethereal shape floated away.
 Nonchalant.
 All things would come with time.
+&nbsp;

 After crossing the bridge, they entered a broad chamber with three doors.
 The Room Of Probability.